FloareDor/Speech-Scraper-Bot/README.md

 # Speech-Scraper-Bot
-It can translate speech to a lot of languages, search and open youtube videos, google stuff and type in with an audio input.
+Uses the user's speech to search and open youtube videos, google stuff and type in with an audio input.
+Also, includes a multi-language translator with speech (for the pronunciation).